sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 The histogram of the steering angles for this dataset is shown below.
 ![](report_images/sharp_turn_angle_hist.png)

+Total number of data points in this dataset is **738**

 Compare this with the histogram of the steering angle for the Udacity dataset.
-In this dataset almost 50% of the data points have close to -1.0 or 1.0 steering angles.
+In this dataset, almost 50% of the data points have close to -1.0 or 1.0 steering angles.

+#### Train Validation Split
+Through out this project will use 90% - 10% split of the dataset and use the 90% split to train the model and 10% as the validation set.
+The validation set will be used to detect overfitting and tune parameters like the number of Epochs for training etc.

+The real testing is done on the actual simulator based on whether or not the car is able to drive around in the given track.

 ###  Architecture and Training Documentation
 #### 1. Solution Design Approach
-As mentioned at the beginning that we have 2 major goals for our solution
+As mentioned at the beginning that we have following goals for the trained model
-	1. Make sure the car is able to drive in track2 while it is trained using the data of track1 only
+	1. The model should be able to successfully drive around the car in track1
-	2. The car should be able to drive around in presence of shadow as well
+	2. The model should be able to successfully drive around the car in track2
+	3. The model is trained only using the track1 data but it should be able to generalize to track2

-We will explore following solutions in sequence
+We will explore following solutions in sequence to achieve our goal
 	1. **baseline** trained only on the center images of the Udacity data
 	2. **Image Normalization** Same as baseline, but the images will be cropped and normalized
 	3. **Augment Left/Right Images** Left/Right images are augmented after shifting the angle
-	4. **Include More Training Data**
-	5.	**Introduce Shadow and other preprocessing of the images** 6.
+	4. **Include Sharp Turn Data** In addition to the udacity data we will use the sharp turn dataset that we have created.

 #### 2. Final Model Architecture